 Where To See These 9 Public Artworks by Keith Haring

 During his tragically short but prolific artistic career, Keith Haring left a deep mark on the world of contemporary art, inspiring generations of future artists.
-After arriving in New York in 1978, Haring immersed himself in its downtown culture, quickly becoming a fixture in the vibrant dance club and street art scene.
-Starting his career on the walls and trains of the New York subway, he developed a recognizable style of bold lines and bright colors, imbued with unique energy and optimism.
+After arriving in New York City in 1978, Haring immersed himself in its downtown culture, quickly becoming a fixture in the vibrant dance club and street art scene.
+Starting his career on the walls of the New York subway, he developed a recognizable style of bold lines and bright colors, imbued with unique energy and optimism.

 Strongly believing that art should belong to the community, Haring often chose to work directly with and within public space.
 These Keith Haring public artworks expressed strong views through a unique and symbolic visual language, raising awareness of a number of pressing issues of the time, such as AIDS, social justice, gay right, the dangers of nuclear weapons, etc.

 Although the artist tragically died in 1990 of AIDS-related complications, his spirit lives on through his artworks, which can still be found publicly throughout the world.
 All of these are preserved by the Keith Haring Foundation, which seeks to sustain, expand, and protect the legacy of Keith Haring, his art, and his ideals.
 We made a selection of 9 Keith Haring public artworks which remain a lasting reminder of his legacy and political activism.

 Featured image: Keith Haring in front of the mural in Amsterdam.
 Courtesy of Mick La Rock.